-- 73. In a first step, an initial DLT assessment for EEA currencies is carried out by the relevant National Competent Authorities. - 74.
+- 73. In a first step, an initial DLT assessment for EEA currencies is carried out by the relevant National Competent Authorities except for the selection of the intermediate DLT points for swaps which is performed by EIOPA. - 74.
 In a second step, EIOPA has a process in place aimed at ensuring homogeneity across national assessments and preserving a level playing field. - 75.
-The relevant financial instruments for EEA currencies that are currently used to derive the term structures were identified on the basis of a DLT assessment carried out in 2015. - 76.
-The table below sets out the results of the DLT assessment.
+The relevant financial instruments for EEA currencies that are currently used to derive the term structures were identified on the basis of a DLT assessment carried out in 2016. - 76.
+The table below sets out the instruments and tenors used for the derivation of the basic risk-free interest rate term structures.
 The entries identify the instrument used: S=Interest rate swap, B=government bond, "empty"=no DLT markets for this maturity available.
 The last non-empty entry defines the LLP.
 No market data beyond the LLP is used.
-Hence, no further entries are shown in the table, even if single maturities beyond the LLP might be considered as meeting DLT criteria. - 77.
-For the Bulgarian lev and the Danish krone no DLT assessments are made.
-Since these currencies are pegged to the euro, their basic risk-free interest rates are based on the DLT assessment for the euro.
+Hence, no further entries are shown in the table, even if single maturities beyond the LLP might be considered as meeting DLT criteria.

-78. The relevant risk-free interest rates are based on market data for integer maturities from one year onwards.
+- 77. For the Bulgarian lev and the Danish krone no DLT assessments are made.
+Since these currencies are pegged to the euro, their basic risk-free interest rates are based on the DLT assessment for the euro. - 78.
+The relevant risk-free interest rates are based on market data for integer maturities from one year onwards.

-Table 2.
-EEA currencies: Financial instruments used for the derivation of the basic risk-free interest rate term structures
+Table 3 - EEA currencies: instruments and tenors used for the derivation of the basic risk-free interest rate term structures

 EUR CHF NOK PLN ISK HRK RON SEK CZK HUF GBP

 1Y S S S В В В S S В S

 2Y S S S В В В S S В S

-3Y S S S В В В В S S В S
+3Y S S В В В В S В S

-4Y S S S В В В S S В S
+4Y S S В В В S В S

 5Y S S S В В S S В S

-6Y S S S В В S S В S
+6Y S В В S В S

-7Y S S S В В S S В S
+7Y S В В S В S

-8Y S S S В В В В S S В S
+8Y S В В В В В S

-9Y S S S В В В S S В S
+9Y S В В В В S

 10Y S S S В В S S В S

-11Y S S
+11Y S

-12Y S S S S
+12Y S S

-13Y S S
+13Y S

-14Y S S
+14Y S

-15Y S S S В S
+15Y S S В S

-16Y to 19Y S

-20Y S S S
+20Y S S

 25Y S S

 30Y S

+40Y S

-35, 40, 45, 50Y S
+50Y S

-The table sets out the financial instruments currently used to derive the risk-free interest rates.
-Past changes to the selection of financial instruments are set out in the Annex to section 4.
+The table sets out the financial instruments currently used to derive the basic risk-free-rate interest term structures.
+For each currency the blue coloured cell indicates the applicable last liquid point for that currency.
+Past changes to the selection of financial instruments are set out in the annex to section 4.